 But, for Sam, it became more than just a workout.
 It was a way to release her emotions without having to burden other people with her problems.

 After her relationship with a long-term boyfriend ended, Sam threw herself into hot vinyasa.

 "I would be sweating so much that I could cry and no one would notice," she says.

 The room, the music, the heat,gave her a place to let everything go, even if she was the only one who knew.

 During the sessions, the instructors always spoke to Sam and the other participants about bettering themselves and the world around them.
-Sam took this to heart, using yoga to help her through tough times, all the while trying to become the better person she heard
+Sam took this to heart, using yoga to help her through tough times, all the while trying to become the better person she heard about in class.

 When she came to Miami, she knew not to get her hopes up.
 Her hometown had top-notch yoga studios and she reconciled herself with just missing her vinyasa classes.